noobeio/noobe.github.io/_posts/2019-06-11-reflected-xss-on-error-page.md

 ---
 layout: post
 title: Reflected XSS on Error Page
-excerpt: "Sometimes to exploit an XSS (specifically Reflected XSS), we are focused on finding input pages such as Search Columns and etc to to find out is that form has an XSS vulnerability or not."
+excerpt: "Sometimes to exploit an XSS (specifically Reflected XSS), we are focused on finding input pages such as Search Columns and etc. to find out is that form has an XSS vulnerability or not."
 tags: [bug hunting, hacking, xss]
 categories: [bug hunting]
 comments: true